 Credit: Be My Travel Muse

-Another archaeological treasure in the south of the country is the thousand-year-old ruins of Great Zimbabwe, a UNESCO World Heritage site.
+Another archaeological treasure in the country’s south is the thousand-year-old ruins of Great Zimbabwe, a UNESCO World Heritage site.
 The rambling stone ruins are scattered across a 2000-acre area: the millennia-old remains of palaces of the ancient Kingdom of Zimbabwe.

-Close by, Bulawayo is used by some travellers merely as a stop off point, but Zimbabwe’s second city has a lot of charm to tempt a stay of a few days, from graceful colonial architecture to interesting museums.
+Close by, Bulawayo is used by some travelers merely as a stop-off point.
+Still, Zimbabwe’s second city has a lot of charm to tempt a stay of a few days, from graceful colonial architecture to interesting museums.

-Bordering on South Africa, southern Zimbabwe is easily reached if you’re driving from Johannesburg: the drive takes around six hours.
-The Beitbridge border post is extremely busy and if you travel at peak times, particularly in December and January, you may have to wait for hours.
+- Bordering on South Africa, southern Zimbabwe is easily reached if you’re driving from Johannesburg: the drive takes around six hours.
+The Beitbridge border post is extremely busy, and if you travel at peak times, particularly in December and January, you may have to wait for hours.